MrInnocent4599/AI-Vision-Assist-for-the-blind-with-Voice-Feedback/README.txt

 4.Then say " find" + Object to find.

 5. After processing, it directs the user the direction of the object.

+There are packages you need to install before executing the code, they are:

+pip install pipwin
+pipwin install PyAudio
+pip install SpeechRecognition
+pip install pyttsx3
+pip install opencv-python
+pip install python-time
+pip install os-sys
+pip install python-math
+pip install argparse
+pip install imutils
+pip install numpy
+pip install pymi

+You will need Visual Studio Community version installed in your system or some of the packages may not be installed.